Dizzy611/DancingMadFF6/README.md

+## UPDATE: Prepackaged song presets are here!
+Use of the installer is still recommended for most users, but users familiar with patching a ROM themselves, check [Here](#prepacks)

 # Dancing Mad FF6 MSU-1 Music Replacer #

 Welcome to the repository for Dancing Mad.
 Please submit any issues using the Issues tab on the left.